 How to make ground turkey stuffed bell peppers

-Have rice already cooked, or cook about 1/3 cup of dry rice.
-What I like to do is cook 1 cup of dry rice, and save the leftovers for another meal.
-Chop up a bunch of mushrooms and an onion and sauté it with garlic, olive oil and ground turkey.
+Cook the vegetables and ground turkey meat: Chop mushrooms and onion and in a large skillet sauté it with garlic, olive oil and ground turkey.
 If the meat seems dry or starts to stick during cooking, add more olive oil (or avocado oil).
 Using a spatula, chop up the meat into very fine pieces while it is cooking.

 How long to cook stuffed peppers

 Cook the ground turkey stuffed peppers at 350 degrees F in a casserole dish for 40-45 minutes.
 Keep it uncovered to release extra fluid from the peppers.
-They will be done when the peppers are tender.
-When they are finished cooking, add freshly torn or chopped basil for a little extra flaaaaava!

 Ways to reuse turkey and rice stuffed peppers